andfoy/pywinpty/README.md

 ## Dependencies
 To compile pywinpty sources, you must have [Rust](https://rustup.rs/) and MSVC installed.
-You can also optionally have Winpty's C header and library files available on your include path.
+Optionally, you can also have Winpty's C header and library files available on your include path.

 ## Installation